iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 ## Making changes

-Now, let's say we obtained more data from some external source.
+Next, let's say we obtained more data from some external source.
 We will simulate this by doubling the dataset contents:

 <toggle>
 <tab title="Mac/Linux">